What to Do When the Power Goes Out

 Cordless phones or extension phones that require connection to an electric outlet will not work during power outages.
 Models that only need to be plugged into the phone jack will work.
 Cell phones will be a lifeline as long as their batteries don't run down, and the antennas don't get damaged in the storm.

 A battery radio lets you keep up with the news from the outside world.
 Make sure you have extra batteries.
 You could also use your car radio in an emergency, but remember the dangers of running a vehicle in an enclosed garage.

 Turn Off Your Appliances

-- Safety: It is easy to forget during an outage that you had a stove burner or an iron on.
+- It is easy to forget during an outage that you had a stove burner or an iron on.
 If you're away from home when electric service is restored, you can have a serious safety hazard.

-- The first option is to unplug them one by one, leaving one light on to let you know electricity has been restored.
+- The first option is to unplug devices one by one, leaving one light on to let you know electricity has been restored.
 However, it is easy to miss an appliance, and awkward to get around in the dark.

 - The second option is to turn off your main circuit breaker.
 This ensures that you will not overlook anything.
 It does mean you will have to keep an eye on streetlights outside to let you know that power has been restored.

-- Dress in loose, light clothing.
+- Dress in weather-appropriate clothing.